erikdubois/AntergosI3/README.md

 All shortcuts are kept in one file : "config"
 You do well to read this file.

-lxappearance is the first program I use to change themes, fonts, icons.
+lxappearance and qtconfig-qt4 are the first programs I use to change themes, fonts, icons.

+<h2>Give it a go because <b> I 3 improved tiling </b> deserves to be more known.</h2>